 Automatic Visa Revalidation for OPT Students:

-Accrual of More Than 90 Days of Unemployment’s Impact on Travel:
+Accrual of More Than the Maximum Days of Unemployment and its Impact on Travel:

 Time Outside the U.S and Unemployment:

-Time spent outside the U.S during a period of post-completion OPT counts as unemployment against the 90 day limit, unless the student is either:
+Time spent outside the U.S during a period of post-completion OPT or STEM OPT extension may be considered as unemployment, unless you are either:

 - Employed during a period of leave authorized by an employer; or

-- Traveling as part of his or her employment.
+- You are traveling as part of your employment.

 Change of Status and Travel: